 Forest school groups differ based on available woodland space and to a certain extent the leader.
 Some leaders are more prescriptive, others let children choose their own activities, most apply a mix of both.
 All follow the same ethos, pedagogy and health and safety guidelines.

 Do Kids Use Knives in the Woods?

-For example, pre-schoolers or first-time older children start learning to whittle with potato peelers and safety gloves before moving on to proper knives with gloves and eventually no gloves before learning to use axes.
-This may horrify many parents but I can’t impress enough the importance of how GOOD this is for children in a safe environment.
+For example, pre-schoolers or first-time older children joining Forest Schools start learning to whittle in stages.
+First with potato peelers and safety gloves before moving on to proper knives with gloves and eventually no gloves and some even go on to learn axe handling.

 Afraid of Taking Risks